graphql/graphql-spec/Section 5 -- Validation.md

   * Let {setForKey} be the set of selections with a given response key in {set}
   * All members of {setForKey} must:
     * Have identical target fields
-    * Have identical sets of arguments name-value pairs.
+    * Have identical sets of arguments.
-    * Have identical sets of directive name-value pairs.
+    * Have identical sets of directives.

 ** Explanatory Text **